smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### ISNULL

-`ISNULL` can return null when both arguments are null:
+`ISNULL` can return null when both arguments are null.

 ```sql
 SELECT ISNULL(CAST(NULL AS INT), CAST(NULL AS INT)) AS Result;